cmoa/teenie-week-of-play/README.md

 ## Mechanical Turk

 **Rational:** The STFCI applied face recognition across the entire collection and generated 3452 potential matches.
 Each match comes with a score of how strong the match is.
-This process generated a range of results.Some matches are simply duplicates of images across the collections.
+This process generated a range of results.
+Some matches are simply duplicates of images across the collections.
 Some matches are slightly different images from the same shoot.
-![Black and white photos of two young children with similar faces but different expressions](README-Assets/yes.jpg) Some matches “the holy grails” appear to identify the same people in totally different locations a contexts.
+![Black and white photos of two young children with similar faces but different expressions](README-Assets/yes.jpg) Some matches “the holy grails” appear to identify the same people in totally different locations and contexts.
 ![Black and white photos featuring a woman dancing with similar faces but different expressions](README-Assets/grail.png)
 ![Black and white photos featuring a woman in a group photo with similar faces but different expressions and different clothing](README-Assets/grail3.jpg)
 Some matches are incorrect, matching people of different genders and ages.